ian7aylor/7aylorMade/README.md

 # 7aylorMade
 Website

-This change is only for development
+This change is only for development.

 <html>
 <!doctype html>